bryce-n-dev/bryce-n-dev.github.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A cornerstone of any software developer is a personal website.
+A cornerstone project of any software developer is a personal website.
 I will be using this site to summarize my projects, as well as documenting anything I find interesting in a blog format.

 <!-- GETTING STARTED -->
 ## Getting Started